Arronk/My-Coding-Journey/LogR2.md

 10:48pm as I write this and I have planned to go for a 6:30am surf!
 Will cram in an hour, do what I can and smash it on the weekend.

+## Day 31: 18.08.2018

+### Progress: Some progress on my data structure adventures

+Spent most of the day trying to figure out bugs and memory leaks.
+In hindsight I should have posted my question to stack sooner as it was answered within a matter of minutes in perfectly understandable english for a simpleton like me!
+I'll just take it as a learner experience and keep on moving with my program!